8 Habits of Couples with Steamy Sex Lives

 They ‘pencil in’ sex

 “I can say I’m a fan of scheduling sex, but my phrasing is, ‘Plan to be spontaneous,’ whatever that means to you,” says Syrtash.
 Sure, putting “Sex on Saturday” on your calendar might look silly and sound like throwing a wet blanket on your love life, but when your schedule is jam-packed and you’re working long hours, it’s a way to make sure it happens.
 “When you’re overextended you’re not going to find the time unless you make it,” says Syrtash.
 Look at your calendars to see when the timing works out and plan for then—maybe when the kids are away on Saturday afternoon—rather than waiting to be inspired, says Syrtash.
 Remember that everything doesn’t have to be structured during sex just because you put aside general time to get intimate.
 And if the mood strikes one of you before your scheduled session, go for it!
+This is the best time to have sex, according to science.

 They like making their partner’s life easier